 INTRODUCTION TO SUPPORT FROM ADOLESCENT CULTURE BY PARKER ROSSMAN

-The following is the introduction to “Support From Adolescent Culture”, the fifth chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (USA and London, 1976), one of the only three book-length general studies of Greek love in English.
+The following is the introduction to “Support From Adolescent Culture”, the fifth chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (originally published in 1976), one of the only three book-length general studies of Greek love in English.

 Following this introduction, Rossman went on to discuss in three sub-chapters the different structures in adolescent subcultures which supported “the pederast underground”: